SonyaEick/recipebook/README.md

 # Sonya Eick's Recipe Book

-A compilation of Sonya Curated recipes.
+A compilation of Sonya-curated recipes.
 I have these set up in classic tutorial/documentation style.